The Saint Louis University School of Medicine offers a 36-month fellowship training program in pediatric critical care medicine.

 Designed in accordance with Accreditation Council for Graduate Medical Education (ACGME) subspecialty program requirements, our fellowship trains individuals to be uniquely qualified to diagnose and manage infants, children, and adolescents with critical illness and injury as well as to be successful scientific investigators.

 Our fellows provide advancing degrees of supervision and care to patients with failure or impending failure of one or more organ systems, procedural sedation as part of a dedicated sedation team, and consultation services to general inpatient services.

+Critical care fellows provide PICU support to a busy congenital heart surgery service, as well as Trauma, Transplant, General, and Neurosurgical services.
 They also act as medical control for critical transports and develop the skills necessary to pursue a fruitful career in basic science, translational, or clinical research and education.

 In accordance with ACGME guidelines, the fellowship spans 36 months, evenly divided between clinical service months and months more focused on a program of scholarly work.
 The program is designed with a degree of flexibility in mind and can be tailored to the unique needs and desires of enrolled fellows.

 The pediatric critical care curriculum provides for 36 months of instruction in the PICU, various subspecialty areas, and research methodology and practice.
 Specifically, the schedule includes the following:

 Additional resources in the Reinert Center for Transformative Teaching and Learning, the Gnagey School of Business, the Saint Louis University School of Medicine Simulation Laboratory, and more.